Master of Science Degree in Occupational Therapy

 - A three credit course in abnormal psychology

-- A three credit course in developmental psychology or human development covering the lifespan (from childhood through adulthood).
+- A three credit course in developmental psychology or human development covering the lifespan (from birth through adulthood).
 The lifespan requirement can be fulfilled by combining several developmental psychology courses that cover the life span.
-NB: Courses used to fulfill the life span requirement cannot be used to fulfill the remaining psychology requirement.
+Courses used to fulfill the life span requirement cannot be used to fulfill the remaining psychology requirement.

 - The remaining three credits can be in any psychology course.